About Plain Sailing Motivation

 I also understand the many challenges faced by people with disabilities, as I’ve always lived with a disability.
 This has never stopped me doing anything I’ve wanted and been motivated to do, and achieve.

-As well as working with businesses and individuals, I work closely with schools and with parents/guardians to support children and have a special interest in supporting children and adults with learning disabilities.
+As well as working with businesses and individuals, I work closely with schools and with parents/guardians to support children and have a special interest in supporting children and adults with special educational needs.
 Plain Sailing Motivation believes strongly in working collaboratively with clients and with other organisations to ensure that the correct support is provided and that there is continuity of service and the best possible outcomes are achieved.

 I became a Licensed Practitioner of Motivational Maps® in 2015, to help people to find out what motivates them and, importantly, give them strategies to maintain and improve their motivation.